 Abilene also boasts dueling historic homes: The Seelye Mansion (785/263-1084) and the Lebold Vahsholtz Mansion (by appointment only, 785/263-4356).
 While vastly different, they’re both worth seeing.
 Built in 1905 by Dr. and Mrs. A.B.
 Seelye and furnished with many innovations from the World’s Fair of the previous year, it was the childhood-to-death residence of their two unmarried daughters.
 Many of the fixtures are original and in working condition, such as a bowling alley in the basement, and furniture and draperies in the light and airy rooms appear almost untouched by time.
 The grounds, patio, and fish pond have been refurbished using period landscape drawings.

-Before easing on the down the road, you might want fill your personal fuel tank at the Brookville Hotel (785/263-2244, www.brookvillehotel.com).
-But you’d better like fried chicken, mashed potatoes, corn, biscuits, cole slaw, and ice cream because that’s all that’s on the menu, all the time.
+Before easing on down the road, you might want to fill your personal fuel tank at the Brookville Hotel (785/263-2244, www.brookvillehotel.com).
+But you’d better like fried chicken, mashed potatoes, corn, biscuits, coleslaw, and ice cream because that’s all that’s on the menu, all the time.
 Then it’s time to follow the yellow brick road home.